Alec Kennedy: Career twilight

-In 1930, Kennedy would take 120 wickets at an average of 25.72 from 32 matches, taking five or more wickets in an innings on seven occasions.
-He would also score 1,006 runs at an average of 20.53; in taking over a hundred wickets and scoring over a thousand run for the season, he achieved the double the fifth and final time of his career.
-His partnership with Newman, which by 1930 spanned 20 years, came to an end when Newman retired at the end of the season.
-The following season, he took 131 wickets at an average of 17.31, taking five or more wickets in an innings on 11 occasions.
-In 1932 he took 144 wickets at an average of 18.79, taking five or more wickets in an innings on 12 occasions; the 1932 season would be the final time that Kennedy would take a hundred wickets in a season.
-Following the 1932 season, he was chosen as one of five Wisden Cricketers of the Year for 1933.
+In 1930, Kennedy would take 120 wickets from 32 matches, averaging of 25.72, and took five or more wickets in an innings on seven occasions.
+He would also score 1,006 runs, averaging 20.53; in taking over a hundred wickets and scoring over a thousand runs, he achieved the double for the fifth and final time of his career.
+His partnership with Newman, which by 1930 had spanned 20 years, came to an end when Newman retired at the end of the season.
+The following season, Kennedy took 131 wickets, averaging 17.31, and taking five or more wickets in an innings on 11 occasions.
+He took 144 wickets in 1932, averaging 18.79, and taking five or more wickets in an innings on 12 occasions; the 1932 season was the final time he would take a hundred wickets in a season.
+Following the season, he was chosen as one of five Wisden Cricketers of the Year for 1933.
 During the 1933 season, the dry English summer was not conducive to Kennedy's bowling, with him taking 88 wickets at an average of 27.10.

 At the start of the 1934 season, it was announced that Kennedy would be retiring at the end of the season to take up a coaching post at Cheltenham College, having previously coached United Services in Portsmouth.
-During the season, he took 91 wickets at an average of 29.26 — as in 1933, the dry weather that season not being overly conducive to his bowling.
+During the season, he took 91 wickets, averaging 29.26 — as in 1933, the dry weather that season not being overly conducive to his bowling.
 He recorded his final first-class century during the season, with 130 runs against Kent in July.
 Following the end of the season, he was afforded a testimonial in 1935 in recognition of the services he had rendered to Hampshire cricket; this raised £397.
 Nevertheless, he returned to the Hampshire team in 1935, playing during the school holidays.
 Upon his return, he bowled effectively, taking 32 wickets from the seven County Championship matches he played in; in his first match of the season, he took 6 for 94 against Essex, and later took 7 for 46 against Northamptonshire.
 He again played for Hampshire during the school holidays in 1936, making five appearances in which he took 17 wickets.
 He retired fully from playing following the conclusion of the 1936 season.